-In this paper we are interested in the $q$-analog of the middle levels problem.
-Let $\F_q^n$ be the vector space of dimension $n$ over the finite field with $q$ elements $\F_q$.
-Let $\cP_q(n)$ be the graph whose set of vertices represents the set of all subspaces of $\F_q^n$. $\cP_q(n)$ is called the \emph{projective space graph}.
-Two subspaces $X$ and $Y$ are connected by an edge if $\dim X + \dim Y - 2 \dim (X \cap Y) =1$, i.e. the dimensions of $X$ and $Y$ differ by one and either $X \subset Y$ or $Y \subset X$.
-The \emph{middle levels} of $\cP_q(2k+1)$ is the graph which is induced by the vertices (subspaces) of dimension $k$ and the vertices (subspaces) of dimension $k+1$ from $\cP_q(2k+1)$.
-The \emph{middle levels problem} for $\cP_q(2k+1)$, is to find a Hamiltonian cycle in the middle levels of $\cP_q(2k+1)$.
-We suggest a method, akin to the one based on necklaces, to solve the problem.
-The method is applied successfully and very simply with $k=1$ For $k=2$, we note that even though the value of $k$ is small, the graph can be very large.
+We suggest a method, akin to the one based on necklaces to solve the middle levels problem of $\cP_q(2k+1)$.
+The method is applied successfully and very simply with $k=1$.
+For $k=2$, we note that even though the value of $k$ is small, the graph can be very large.
 The number of two-dimensional subspaces of $\F_q^5$ is $\frac{(q^5-1)(q^4-1)}{(q^2-1)(q-1)} = (q^4+q^3+q^2+q+1)(q^2+1)$ which is getting larger as $q$ increases.
 The method is also applied successfully in this case as will be proved in this paper.
-It worth to mention that a similar $q$-analog problem to find universal cycles of two-dimensional subspaces of $\cP_q(n)$ is solved in~\cite{JBM09}.
-For this problem, the one-dimensional subspaces of $\cP_q(n)$ are ordered cyclically in a such way that each two-dimensional subspace of $\cP_q(n)$ is spanned by exactly one pair of adjacent one-dimensional subspaces and each one-dimensional subspace of $\cP_q(n)$ appears at least once in the ordering.
+It is worth to mention that a similar $q$-analog problem to find universal cycles of two-dimensional subspaces of $\cP_q(n)$ is solved in~\cite{JBM09}.
+For this problem, the one-dimensional subspaces of $\cP_q(n)$ are ordered cyclically in such a way that each two-dimensional subspace of $\cP_q(n)$ is spanned by exactly one pair of adjacent one-dimensional subspaces and each one-dimensional subspace of $\cP_q(n)$ appears at least once in the ordering.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:cyclic_shifts}, we discuss the representation of subspaces.
 We define the cyclic shifts of subspaces and describe our method to form long cycles in the middle levels of $\cP_q(2k+1)$.
 In Section~\ref{sec:2_3subspaces}, we prove some properties of two-dimensional subspaces and three-dimensional subspaces of $\F_q^5$ which will be very useful when our method is applied on $\cP_q(5)$.
 In Section~\ref{sec:Hamilton}, we will show how to construct Hamiltonian cycles in the middle levels of $\cP_q(5)$.
 Conclusion is given in Section~\ref{sec:conclusion}.